axetroy/s4/README.md

 RUN echo "remote GOPATH: {{GOPATH_REMOTE}}, local GOPATH: {{GOPATH_LOCAL}}"
 ```

-### Set stdout from execute the command line
+### Set stdout from executing the command line

 Its format is this `VAR {key} <= {bashCommand}`.

-This will execute command at remote and set stdout to variable.
+This will execute command at remote and set stdout to a variable.

 or use the format `VAR {key} <= ["{command}", "{argument1}", "{argument2}"]`.
 It will run in local.